How Do Digital Advertising Auctions Impact Product Prices?: Model

-Initially, values are observed by the consumers and by the platform, but not by the firms.
-Because the consumers and the platform share the same information, we are implicitly assuming that the platform has already learned everything about consumer preferences.

-The symmetry in the information is helpful for the welfare comparison but is clearly a stark assumption.
-The equilibrium implications are robust to a more general formulation in which the platform is endowed with partial and potentially endogenous information.
+Initially, values are observed by the consumers and by the platform, but not by the firms.\footnote{ The symmetry in the information is helpful for the welfare comparison but is clearly a stark assumption.
+The equilibrium implications are robust to a more general formulation in which the platform is endowed with partial information.}

-\paragraph{Platform} A measure $\lambda \in [0,1]$ of consumers uses the platform.
-The platform presents on-platform consumers with a single ``sponsored'' result first, followed by organic search results, i.e., a list of non-sponsored products.
-The platform sells the sponsored position using either a second-price auction or a managed campaign.
-Under either mechanism, the firm in the sponsored slot can condition its price on the consumer's value.
+\paragraph{Firms and Platform} The platform presents consumers with a single \textquotedblleft sponsored\textquotedblright\ result followed by a list of non-sponsored products.
+The platform allocates the sponsored position using either a \textit{data-augmented auction} or a \textit{managed campaign}.
+We describe these two mechanisms in Sections \ref{section:dab} and \ref{sec:managed_campaign}, respectively, and we connect them to current practices in digital advertising markets.
+Under either mechanism, an on-platform consumer with value $v$ receives a personalized offer to buy some firm $j$'s product at a price $p_{j}(v)$.
+Thus, the firm in the sponsored slot can condition its price on the $J$-dimensional consumer value.
+In addition to the on-platform prices $p_j(v)$, each firm $j$ posts a price $\bar{p}_j$ for its product off the platform.

-Let $v$ denote the full $J$-dimensional consumer value.
-An on-platform consumer with value $v$ will see a sponsored offer, which offers some firm $j$'s product at some price.
-In the remaining sections of the paper, we discuss mechanisms for the platform to determine which firm's offer gets shown to on-platform consumers, and at what price.
-Note the platform does not ex-ante commit to steer consumers efficiently; that is, value $v$ does not have to see a sponsored offer from $j$ such that $j = \arg\max_i v_i$.

-\paragraph{Firms and Showrooming} In addition to the on-platform prices $p_j(v)$ displayed in the sponsored slot, each firm $j$ posts a price $\bar{p}_j$ for its product off the platform.
-We use the upper-bar notation here since the showrooming constraint implies that the posted price $\bar{p}_j$ is an upper bound on the amount that any consumer will pay for $j$'s good.
-Indeed, each firm $j$ is subject to a \textit{showrooming} constraint: for all $v$, the prices it advertises on the platform must satisfy $p_j(v) \le \bar{p}_j$.
-One interpretation of this constraint is that on-platform consumers can search for free at any off-platform website or store.
-Alternatively, the platform may impose most-favored-nation clauses requiring firms to offer their lowest prices on the platform.

 \paragraph{On-platform Consumers}